Six (musical): Broadway (2020/2021–present)

 Six began Broadway previews on 13 February 2020 at the Lena Horne Theatre (then known as the Brooks Atkinson Theatre).
 On the day of its scheduled Broadway opening, 12 March 2020, all Broadway theatres were closed due to the COVID-19 pandemic.
-In May 2021, it was announced that Six would resume Broadway preview performances starting on 17 September 2021, and it officially opened on 3 October.
-The first new musical to open on Broadway since the beginning of the pandemic, according to Variety its opening night was both a celebration for Broadway theatre and a testament to the show's novel use of social media to propel it to international sensation pre-Broadway, especially among young people.
-Moss and Armitage directed the production, with choreography by Carrie-Anne Ingrouille, set design by Emma Bailey, costumes by Gabriella Slade, sound by Paul Gatehouse, lighting by Tim Deiling, and orchestrations by Tom Curran.
-The original Broadway cast was the same as the 2019 North American tour cast with the addition of two swings.
-In promotion of the show, the cast performed at the 2021 Macy's Thanksgiving Day Parade.
+Six resumed Broadway previews on 17 September 2021, and it opened officially on 3 October.
+The first new musical to open on Broadway since the beginning of the pandemic, according to Variety, its opening night was a celebration for Broadway theatre.
+Moss and Armitage directed the production, with choreography by Carrie-Anne Ingrouille, set design by Emma Bailey, costumes by Gabriella Slade and lighting by Tim Deiling.
+The original Broadway cast was the same as the 2019 North American tour cast.
+To promote the show, the cast performed at the 2021 Macy's Thanksgiving Day Parade.

-A cast album of the original Broadway production was announced for 2022.
-The live recording from the opening night was released May 6, 2022.
+A cast album of the Broadway production was released.
+The live recording from the opening night was released 6 May 2022.

 North American touring productions (2022–present)

-In August 2019, plans emerged for a national tour of Six that would begin in Chicago.
-The tour was originally planned to begin at Chicago's Broadway Playhouse, but was delayed because of the COVID-19 pandemic.

-The "Aragon" tour began performances at the CIBC Theatre in Chicago on 29 March 2022.
-The tour was initially announced with 10 stops in the first year of the tour.

-In February 2022, it was announced that there were plans for a second national tour that would run concurrently to the "Aragon" tour.
-To distinguish between the two touring companies, this second tour was labeled the "Boleyn" tour.

-The "Boleyn" tour began performances at The Smith Center in Las Vegas on 20 September 2022.

-South Korea (2023)
+A US national tour of Six was planned to begin at Chicago's Broadway Playhouse, but was delayed because of the COVID-19 pandemic.
+The tour, later dubbed the "Aragon" tour, began performances at the CIBC Theatre in Chicago on 29 March 2022.
+The cast was Khaila Wilcoxon as Aragon, Storm Lever as Boleyn, Jasmine Forsberg as Seymour, Olivia Donalson as Cleves, Didi Romero as Howard and Gabriela Carrillo as Parr.
+The West End Seymour, Natalie Paris, joined the tour, reprising her role, in 2023.
+The tour ended in July 2023, and the original tour cast moved to the ongoing Broadway production in December 2023.

+A second overlapping US national tour, dubbed the "Boleyn" tour began performances at The Smith Center in Las Vegas, Nevada, on 20 September 2022.
+The cast was Gerianne Pérez as Aragon, Alexandra "Zan" Berube as Boleyn, Amina Faye as Seymour, Terica Marie as Cleves, Aline Mayagoitia as Howard and Sydney Parra as Parr.
+In April 2024, a new cast for the "Boleyn" tour was announced including Cassie Silva as Anne Boleyn, Kristina Leopold as Catherine of Aragon, and Kelly Denice Taylor as Jane Seymour.

+Canadian productions (2023–2024)

+A Canadian production of Six played first at the Citadel Theatre in Edmonton between 12 August 2023 and 10 September 2023. and then transferred to the Royal Alexandra Theatre in Toronto where it began on 23 September 2023 and closed on 26 May 2024.